d-w-moore/irods-dev-orientation/zero.md

 * a familiarity with basic Linux commands and the ability to launch a terminal window.
 (Ok, we'd like you to be able to install Ubuntu Linux as well)
 * an open (aka open-source-friendly) and all-absorbing mind.
 * some solid programming experience in C++  and/or Python
-* an Intel-based machine constructed in this 21st century
+* an Intel-based machine constructed in the 21st century
 * an internet connection

 Contents and Purpose of This Documentation